-Throughout this module, students will identify the components of the genitourinary system.
-Focus will also be placed on the correct usage of medical terminology related to this system.
+Throughout this course, students will identify the components of the genitourinary system.
+A focus will also be placed on the correct usage of medical terminology related to this system.
+Students will also utilize the proper ICD-10CM/CPT/HCPCS coding, work through the insurance process, and become proficient using medical office technology in this module.

+Prerequisite: IMB1000 Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

+MBC1030 - Integumentary and Endocrine Systems, and Pathology

+Throughout this course, students will identify the components of the integumentary and endocrine systems.
+A focus will also be placed on the correct usage of medical terminology related to these systems.
 Students will also utilize the proper ICD-10-CM/CPT/HCPCS coding, work through the insurance process, and become proficient using medical office technology in this module.

-Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20
+Prerequisite: IMB1000 Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-MIBIE - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Integumentary and Endocrine Systems, and Pathology

-Throughout this module, students will identify the components of the integumentary and endocrine systems.
-Focus will also be placed on the correct usage of medical terminology related to these systems.
-Students will also utilize the proper ICD-10-CM/CPT/HCPCS coding, work through the insurance process, and become proficient using medical office technology in this module.
-Prerequisites: HCIN\Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20